dreamingechoes/dreamingechoes.github.io/_posts/2015-11-23-physical-software-made-easy-with-arduino-and-ruby-on-rails.md

 }
 ```

-The `loop` method, as its name suggests, is a method that is executed in a loop for as long as the Arduino board is on.
-As you could see, in this method we constantly read the value of the sensor, controlling the response of it (with the `case` directive), and executes the `sendToAPI` function when possible to send the data to our Rails application. (you could check the official documentation of the DHT11 library in order to better understand every piece of this code [here](http://playground.arduino.cc/main/DHT11Lib)).
+This function, as its name suggests, is executed in a loop for as long as the Arduino board is on.
+As you could see, in this function we constantly read the value of the sensor, controlling the response of it (with the `case` directive), and executes the `sendToAPI` function when possible to send the data to our Rails application. (you could check the official documentation of the DHT11 library in order to better understand every piece of this code [here](http://playground.arduino.cc/main/DHT11Lib)).

 The `sendToAPI` function looks like this: